-Many people believe that renting out a property on Airbnb is easy.
+Many people believe that renting out their property on Airbnb is easy.
 You advertise the accommodation and get paid for every online booking received.
 But is it really that simple?

 Airbnb is a website that connects landlords renting out space to people seeking short-let and house-sharing accommodation.